PaisWillie/MEC-Programming-2024/README.md

 3. Configure Environment Variables:
    - Create `.env` files in both `client` and `server` folders.
+   - Example `.env.example` files can be found in their respective folders.
    - Add Auth0 and Firebase credentials to `.env` as required.

 ### Running the Application